dschneideramphi/Introduction-To-Git/README.md

 - `push`: tells Git we're about to send changes out to Github
 - `origin`: tells Git which **repository** to add our changes to.
 In this case, it's the same as where we downloaded it from
 - `master`: tells Git to update the 'master' set of code.
 In larger projects, there are usually several **branches** of code that people are working on (like an *alpha* branch or a *test* branch).
 For most of our projects, we'll just have one set of code - the Master branch

+## Step 5 - Checking The Update

+Reload this page on github.com and verify that your file is now here!